-James Smith: When trying to design or enhance one’s compliance program, CCOs should do the following:
+Sr. Compliance Consultant: When trying to design or enhance one’s compliance program, CCOs should do the following:

 - They should review the SEC Risk Alerts to remain aware of areas of regulatory concern and ensure that all possible deficiencies are addressed.